Box-ball system: soliton and tree decomposition of excursions: Conserved quantities and solitons

-We say that a box $i$ is a \emph{$k$-slot} if either $i$ is a record or $i$ belongs $\{\ttt_\ell(\gamma),\tth_\ell(\gamma)\}$ for some $\ell> k$ for some $m$-soliton $\gamma$ with $m>k$.
-The set of $k$-slots contains the set of $m$-slots for all $m>k$.
+We have the following key definition. \begin{definition} We say that a box $i$ is a \emph{$k$-slot} if either $i$ is a record or $i$ belongs to $\{\ttt_\ell(\gamma),\tth_\ell(\gamma)\}$ for some $\ell> k$ for some $m$-soliton $\gamma$ with $m>k$. \end{definition} The set of $k$-slots contains the set of $m$-slots for all $m>k$.
 We illustrate in Fig.~\ref{TS-slot} the slots induced by the soliton decomposition of the excursion in Fig.~\ref{TS-decomposition},

 obtaining one 4-slot (at the record), 5 3-slots, 11 2-slots and 21 1-slots.
-The number of $k$-slots is $s_k:=1+\sum_{\ell>k} 2(\ell-k)n_k$, where $n_k$ is the number of $k$-solitons in the excursion.
+According to definition \ref{defslot}, the number of $k$-slots is $s_k:=1+\sum_{\ell>k} 2(\ell-k)n_k$, where $n_k$ is the number of $k$-solitons in the excursion.
+The $1$ in the above formula corresponds to the record on the left that is a slot of any order.

 For each $k$ we enumerate the $k$-slots in the excursion starting with 0 for the $k$-slot in the record preceding the excursion, We say that a $k$-soliton $\gamma$ is \emph{attached} to the $k$-slot number $i$ if the boxes occupied by $\gamma$ are contained in the segment with extremes the $i$th and $(i+1)$th $k$-slots in the excursion.
 We define